A corn is a thickening of the skin due to friction and pressure that is usually intermittently occurring.

 Deformities like toe deformity, including contractures and claw, hammer, and mallet-shaped toes, or deformities from pathologies like rheumatoid arthritis can contribute to clavus formation

-Long-term or repetitive motion may also induce clavus formation, as is seen in computer users and text messengers (ie, “mousing” callus.
+The long-term or repetitive motion may also induce clavus formation, as is seen in computer users and text messengers (ie, “mousing” callus.

-People who sit for prolonged periods in crosslegged position are known to have callosities on bearing surfaces of ankle.
+People who sit for prolonged periods in crosslegged position are known to have callosities on bearing surfaces of the ankle.

 Clinically, all variants of clavus lesions look like hyperkeratotic or thick skin.
 Maceration and secondary fungal or bacterial infections are a common overlying feature in heloma molle and diabetes.
-Plantar helomas or corns tend to have a central keratin plug having a a clear, firm, central core.
+Plantar helomas or corns tend to have a central keratin plug having a clear, firm, central core.

 Gait should be observed to identify irregular mechanics.
-It is important to differentiate corns from warts as they could present in same manner.
+It is important to differentiate corns from warts as they could present in the same manner.